NCAS-CMS/cfa-conventions/source/cfa.md

 instructions on how to build an array from one or more other arrays stored elsewhere.

+**aggregated dimension**

+A netCDF dimension that defines a dimension of the aggregated data.

 **fragment**

 An independent, possibly self-describing, array that defines a